signalfx/signalfx-agent/README.md

 consistent `host` dimension so that metrics can be matched to a specific machine during metric analysis.

-## Configuration

-The agent is configured primarily from a YAML file (by default, `/etc/signalfx/agent.yaml`, but this can be overridden by the `-config` command line flag).

-For the full schema of the config, see [Config Schema](./docs/config-schema.md).

-For information on how to configure the agent from remote sources, such as other files on the filesystem or KV stores such as Etcd, see [Remote Configuration](./docs/remote-config.md).

 ## Installation

 The agent is available  for Linux in both a containerized and standalone form.